StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 https://pypi.org/project/sas7bdat-converter/

 ##  Can\How I convert Word document to a notebook?
-There is no easy way to convert a word document to a notebook as there are specific CSS that must be done so that it is recognizable as a notebook in databricks.
+There is no easy way to convert a word document to a notebook.

 A manual solution to convert a Word document to a notebook is by copying any of the code that is within the word document into a notebook.